-But in spite of how small-scaled this experiment was, I still got some pretty remarkable results (yes, I kept track of them).
-This is the outcome from 6 months:
+But in spite of how small-scale this experiment was, I still got some pretty remarkable results (yes, I kept track of them).
+This is the outcome from six months:

-I got 3 invitations to do unpaid talks on blogger outreach.
+I got three invitations to do unpaid talks on blogger outreach.
 Compared to none before on this particular subject.
 I did a few and got a chance to get my message out there.

-I got 4 invitations to to paid talks on blogger outreach.
+I got four invitations to paid talks on blogger outreach.
 Compared to none before on this particular subject.
 I did three of them and managed to get my message across to some more companies.

 I got 11 hot sales leads to execute blogger outreach — or help with a strategy for it.
-This is probably triple the leads I’d normally get for this particular service.
+I tripled the leads I’d normally get for this particular service.

-I got at least 5 incredible endorsements that I know of.
+I got, to my knowledge, five great endorsements.
 “Who knows blogger outreach?”
 It’s impossible to know how often my name came up in these types of discussions, but some of them got through to me.
 Good stuff.

-And 2 agencies got in touch for help to fine-tune their own blogger outreach service.
-It’s always tricky to establish partner relationships within the same industry, but I was still very happy about this.
+And two agencies got in touch with me for help to fine-tune their blogger outreach capabilities.
+It’s always tricky to establish partner relationships within the same industry, but I was still euphoric about this.

 Countless offers to host paid guest blog posts on the subject.
 No real good ones, unfortunately.

-Also, 2 blogger outreach software companies got in touch to establish a relationship.
-Since I’m in the business myself, I value having direct contact with marketing softwares.
+Also, two blogger outreach software companies got in touch with me to establish a relationship.
+Since I’m in the business myself, I value having direct contact with marketing software.
 It might just prove useful for clients down the line.

-Sure, 6 months might sound like a long time.
-But the outcomes listed above was something very tangible to me.
-So tangible in fact, I almost became a bit worried that my potential clients would forget that I’m really about digital marketing strategy!
+Sure, six months might sound like a long time.
+But the outcomes listed above was something very tangible to me, I almost became a bit worried that my potential clients would forget that I’m really about digital marketing strategy!

-But in any case, with very little effort, I was able to affect the very perception of myself as a brand.
-Of course, I had some credibility to draw from going into this experiment.
-And that helped, of course.
+Of course, I had some credibility going into this experiment wich helped, of course.
+But in any case, with less effort, I was able to affect the very perception of myself as a brand.